Root and Branch petition: Aftermath

 19th century depiction of the Westminster Assembly of Divines.

 In early 1641, the Commons attempted to pass a series of constitutional measures, but the bishops ensured they were rejected by the House of Lords.
-The Commons responded by introducing the Bishops Exclusion Bill, which would remove them from the House of Lords, but this was also rejected.
+The Commons responded by introducing the Bishops Exclusion Bill (later known as the Clergy Act 1640), which would remove them from the House of Lords, but this was also rejected.
 In December 1641, riots erupted throughout Westminster, which resulted in a number of deaths and prevented the bishops from attending the House of Lords.
 In January 1642, Charles I fled London, accompanied by many Royalist MPs and Lords; this gave the anti-episcopal faction a majority in both houses, and the bill became law in February 1642.

 These heightened tensions led to the outbreak of the First English Civil War in August 1642, in which many of the anti-episcopal faction joined the Parliamentarian side, while their opponents joined the Royalists.
 On 12 June 1643, the Parliamentarians convened the Westminster Assembly in order to formally restructure the Church of England.

-Following the end of the First Civil War, the aims of the Root and Branch Bill were ultimately achieved in October 1646, when Parliament passed the Ordinance for the abolishing of Archbishops and Bishops in England and Wales and for settling their lands and possessions upon Trustees for the use of the Commonwealth.
+Following the end of the First Civil War, the aims of the Root and Branch Bill were ultimately achieved in October 1646, with the passage of An Ordinance for the abolishing of Archbishops and Bishops in England and Wales and for settling their lands and possessions upon Trustees for the use of the Commonwealth.